-Compiling and Packaging the Scala and Java Applications
+Compiling and Packaging Scala Applications

-The tutorial uses Maven to compile and package the Scala and Java programs.
+The tutorial uses Mayen to compile and package the programs.
 Excerpts of the tutorial pom.xml are included below.
-For best practices using Maven to build Spark applications, see Building Spark Applications on page 32.
+For best practices using Maven to build Spark applications, see Building Spark Applications on page 37.